Little River boulder water in Great Smoky Mountains Tennessee

 Backup water

-If Little River is high, warm, crowded, or stormy, compare Little Pigeon River for another Smokies-to-mainstem option, Tellico River for a Cherokee National Forest freestone plan, or Clinch River for a tailwater backup.
+If Little River is high, warm, crowded, or stormy, compare Little Pigeon River for another Smokies-to-main river option, Tellico River for a Cherokee National Forest freestone plan, or Clinch River for a tailwater backup.

-Check Great Smoky Mountains National Park fishing rules and TWRA rules before fishing Little River or its tributaries.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Great Smoky Mountains National Park fishing rules and TWRA rules before fishing Little River or its smaller streams.

 Use official NPS rules, parking, and current road status.